pri5m/Learning-log/databases/session_2.md

 ➢ **RESTRICT**: Rejects the delete or update operation for the parent table.
 Specifying RESTRICT (or NO ACTION) is the same as omitting the ON DELETE or ON UPDATE clause.

 ➢ **NO ACTION**: A keyword from standard SQL.
 In MySQL, equivalent to RESTRICT.
 The MySQL Server rejects the delete or update operation for the parent table if there is a related foreign key value in the referenced table.

+# Homework

+When launching a downloaded sql file in the workspace, you auto create a connection to the MySQL DBMS.
+A connection to the DBMS is also made when using command line SQL.
+There is no 'off' and 'on'.
+The only limitation is how many connections can be supported at any one given time.